|Long Dong (Dragon Cave)

 Technically speaking, you are not allowed to camp on the beach.
 There is a sign at the north parking area that says so clearly in Chinese and English.
 However, I have never heard of a story in which people who were staying in the Second Cave were asked to leave by the Coast Guard or any other authority.
 Maintain a low profile if staying the night.
 Clean up after yourself.
 Other people do the same - DON'T LET THE CAVE BECOME A JUNK SHOW!
 Also, bring a tent.
 Unless you enjoy being eaten alive.

 The weather here can be good enough for climbing days to be had year-round.
-However, the summer can be uncomfortably hot and the late fall and spring rainy and windy.
-Winters are often chilly but clear.
+However, the summer is uncomfortably hot and the late fall and spring rainy and windy.
+Winters are chilly but occasionally clear.
 Keelung, a city to the north, receives an incredible amount of rain per year (140in/370cm).
 Though the Dragon Cave escapes the worst of it, it can still be unclimbable at times.
-The best months are September-November... although these months too can have their nasty spells, and others their bluebird days.
+The best months are September-November and March-April... although these months too can have their nasty spells, and others their bluebird days.
 Check the weather feature above for forecasts.

 There has been a long history of climbing at the Dragon Cave, but there is really only one definitive source of information...